Jordon Steele-John: Political career

 Prior to being listed as third senate candidate for the Greens in the 2016 federal election (behind Scott Ludlam and Rachel Siewert), Steele-John had been a candidate for the WA Greens three times.
+He was first a candidate at the age of 18.
 He was a candidate in the March 2013 state election in the electorate of Warnbro (receiving 8.8% primary vote), the September 2013 federal election in the electorate of Fremantle (receiving 11.9% primary vote) and in the April 2014 special half-senate election which followed the result of the 2013 election being voided by the Court of Disputed Returns (as the fourth candidate on the Greens' list).

-Steele-John entered the Australian Senate after Western Australian senator Scott Ludlam was forced to resign when he was found to be a dual citizen and in contravention of section 44 of the Australian Constitution.
-On 27 October 2017, the High Court of Australia, sitting as the Court of Disputed Returns, ordered the Australian Electoral Commission to conduct a recount of senate ballots in Western Australia, and Steele-John was declared elected at age twenty-three, making him the youngest sitting member in the Australian parliament and youngest senator.
+Steele-John entered the Senate after Scott Ludlam was forced to resign when he was found to be a dual citizen and in contravention of section 44 of the Australian Constitution.
+On 27 October 2017, the High Court of Australia, sitting as the Court of Disputed Returns, ordered the Australian Electoral Commission to conduct a recount of senate ballots in Western Australia, and Steele-John was declared elected at age 23, making him the youngest sitting member in the Australian parliament.
+Steele-John was also the youngest senator in Australian history until the election of 21-year-old Charlotte Walker in 2025.

 Steele-John was re-elected to the Senate at the 2019 federal election, securing 11.8% of the state's vote, with a swing of 1.48% in his favour.

-As the youngest person in the Senate, Steele-John has been engaged in the youth climate movement since its inception.
-He is passionate about addressing the climate crisis.

-Steele-John was named the McKinnon Emerging Political Leader of the Year in March 2019 for his leadership as a disability advocate.
-In 2021 he wrote an essay that appeared in the Growing Up Disabled in Australia anthology published by Black Inc Books.
+Steele-John has previously held the Greens portfolios of Youth, Defence and Veterans’ Affairs, Digital Rights and I.T., Sustainable Cities, and Trade.

+Steele-John has been on 9 Joint Standing Committees, 8 Senate Legislative and General Purpose Standing committees and 4 Senate Select committees including one as chair.

+He is currently the co-chair of three Parliamentary Friendship Groups, the Parliamentary Friends of Mental Health, the Parliamentary Friends of Myalgic encephalomyelitis/chronic fatigue syndrome, and the Parliamentary Friends of the Treaty on the Prohibition of Nuclear Weapons.

+On 19 September 2023, Steele-John appeared on Kitchen Cabinet with Annabel Crabb, in which he speaks with Crabb about being the youngest senator, as well as his early life and progression into politics.